ootjersb/pislave/README.md

 ```

 # Todo
-- [ ] Proper start/stop control for the service
 - [ ] Configuration options in configuration file
 - [ ] Integrating send (pimaster2) and receive (pislave) to single service.